List of Watchmen characters: Adrian Veidt

+In the animated film Watchmen Chapter I, Veidt is voiced by Troy Baker.

 Minor characters

-Key to the success of Watchmen is the wide range of characters it features beyond the 'main' stars.
 Moore stated in 1988 that, in Watchmen, "we spend a good deal of time with the people on the street.
 We wanted to spend as much time detailing these characters and making them believable as we did the main characters."
 Moore and Gibbons deliberately wanted all their characters "to have a place in this vast organic mechanism that we call the world."
 The fleshing-out of the world was, in Moore's words, to demonstrate that "all the way through the entire series human life is going on with all of its petty entanglements and minor difficulties and all the rest of it."
 Moore adds that it is possible to see the story as being as much about the supporting as the main characters:

 Minutemen

 The Minutemen are a superhero group that came before the Crimebusters.
 The group was founded in 1939 during the Golden Age.
 The group later disbanded in 1949 following some public controversies.
-Moore loosely based the Minutemen off the Mighty Crusaders.
+Moore loosely based the Minutemen on the Mighty Crusaders.
 Among its notable members are:

 Captain Metropolis

 Captain Metropolis (real name Nelson Forrest Gardner) is a former Marine Lieutenant.
 He was one of the more active members of the Minutemen, having organized its formation.
 Metropolis was involved in a sexual relationship with Hooded Justice.
 The relationship was reported to be abusive, with Hooded Justice abusing and cheating on Metropolis until H.J.'s mysterious disappearance in the early 1950s.
 In the 1960s, the Captain unsuccessfully attempted to recruit the second generation of superheroes into a new group called the Crimebusters.
 He was killed in a car accident in 1974 that left him decapitated.

 He was portrayed in the film by Darryl Scheelar.

 Two versions of the character appeared in the HBO series.
 One was portrayed by Chris Whitley as a fictionalized character in the series' show-within-the-show "American Hero Story: Minutemen", which details his relationship and affair with Hooded Justice.
 The real Captain Metropolis, seen in the episode "This Extraordinary Being", was portrayed by Jake McDorman.
 In this episode, Nelson Gardner finds the identity of Hooded Justice and recruits him to the Minutemen as well as developing a secret affair with him.
 However, their alliance is superficial as Nelson is more preoccupied with the Minutemen's publicity than earnest crimefighting.
 When Will Reeves / Hooded Justice discovers the location of the white supremacist group Cyclops, Nelson declines to rally the support of the Minutemen, telling Will "black unrest" is his issue to deal with.
 Gardner's last will and testament, published on the tie-in website Peteypedia, reveals that he died in regret and bequeathed his estate and property to Will, where he is still living in 2009.

+Gardener appears in the animated film Watchmen Chapter I, voiced by Corey Burton.